We talked and laughed about all kinds of things from Weight Watchers to books to kids.

 We had a great conversation about tucking the kids in, funny things the kids say or do, things they need to go to sleep, systems that help the whole ordeal run smoother, how long the routine takes, and the many discussions that take place at bedtime.

-In our house, bedtime is one of my favorite times of the day.
+In our house, the bedtime routine is one of my favorite times of the day.

-In fact for parenting, it is the MOST important time of day.
+In fact for parenting, a bedtime routine is the MOST important time of day.

 A time when our children’s little hearts are soft and they are open to conversation.
 A time that is ripe for parenting ahead.